-Last Thursday was Scout Day for all of the kids at my school.
+Last Thursday was Scout Day at the school.
 I never knew how prevalent it was until I came here.
-To be honest, I didn’t even fathom them having something like that.
+To be honest, I didn’t even fathom Thailand having something like that.
 You see it all the time in America, but not a whole lot in other places; yet, I know they’re out there.

 Every Thursday is Scout Day at our school.
 Kids and teachers dress in uniforms, say their speeches, salutes, and participate in activities for one class period.
 It’s interesting how much time they put in.

-This past Thursday was different.
-There was a five kilometers trek, temples, and activities.
-The older kids participated in the long hike along the river to pray at the temple.
+This past Thursday was different since it was completely dedicated to Scouting activities.
+There was a five kilometers trek to temples and activities to earn their next level.
+The older kids participated in the extensive hike along the river to pray at the temple.
 Along the way, there were activity stations which enriched their minds.
-According to Teacher Sadie, at one station they stuck their hands into dirt filled with worms and unknown objects and had to guess what they were touching.
+According to Teacher Sadie, at one station students stuck their hands into dirt filled with worms and unknown objects and had to guess what they were touching.

 When I heard we had to walk five kilometers with the kids I immediately dreaded the day.
 There was no way in hell it was going to work with my grade.
 One of them would run into the street and get hit.